 Michael is proud to share how he’s benefited from his education.
 Not only did he achieve an early goal of completing his bachelor’s degree, but he also met a major career milestone and furthered his education with a master’s degree.

-What I’ve learned at Granite State College made me a better Deputy Chief when I was going through the program, and it makes me a better Police Chief today.
+What I’ve learned at Granite State College made me a better Deputy Chief when I was going through the program, and it made me a better Police Chief when I was promoted..

-At the end of 2016, Michael officially retired from his position at the Rochester PD and has launched the third phase of his career as the new director of security at Frisbie Memorial Hospital.
+At the end of 2016, Michael officially retired from his position at the Rochester PD and has launched the third phase of his career, providing security and compliance in the private sector.